superxuang/caffe_triple-branch_FCN/README.md

 ## License and Citation

-Please cite our paper and Caffe if it is useful for your research:
+Please cite Caffe if it is useful for your research:

     @article{jia2014caffe,
       author = {Jia, Yangqing and Shelhamer, Evan and Donahue, Jeff and Karayev, Sergey and Long, Jonathan and Girshick, Ross and Guadarrama, Sergio and Darrell, Trevor},